-- 5.6We will also work together to develop supporting information which enable wider understanding and engagement with the borough's vision for the future.
-Including with local elected members on bringing the plan to life in local communities and neighbourhoods. - 5.7 In relation to accessible and easy read versions of the plan, we will work together with our voluntary and community sector and our communities to ensure the plan is published in a variety of formats in order to be accessible.
+- 5.6We will also work together to develop supporting information which enable wider understanding and engagement with the borough's vision for the future. - 5.7 In relation to accessible and easy read versions of the plan, we will work together to ensure the plan is published in a variety of formats in order to be accessible.
 We will co-design these accessible formats such as video and animation with our communities to ensure that they are accessible to a range of audiences.
 These will be made available and shared with communities in late spring subject to cross-partnership approval of the Plan